lolothecoder/BARK_Documentation/docs/source/information/0_safety.rst

       <b><span style="color:red;">If the current is maxing out, IMMEDIATELY shut off the power supply.
 Failure to do so will result in broken hardware.</span></b>

 4. Run `sudo poweroff` before turning off the power.
 This rule is to be ignored if the current is maxing out and rule 3 should be respected.
+5. Do not plug in components while the power is activated.

 .. include:: _sidebar.rst